MIRI Cross-Mode Recommended Strategies

 See also: MIRI Detector Readout Overview

-The MIRI detectors can be operated using 2 different readout modes: FASTR1 and SLOWR1.
+The MIRI detectors can be operated using 3 different readout modes for science exposures: FASTR1, SLOWR1, and FASTGRPAVG8.
+For Target Acquisition, additional FASTRGRPAVG combinations are available to maximize signal-to-noise.
 The main differences between these modes are:

-- FASTR1 mode reads out the detector every 2.775 s in full array mode, vs. 23.889 s in SLOWR1 mode.
-FASTR1 mode offers finer time sampling that allows better characterization of detector effects and more samples for cosmic ray correction.
-Compared to SLOWR1 mode, in FASTR1 mode there is approximately a factor of 9 less time loss in case of a cosmic ray hit.
+- FASTR1 mode reads out the detector every 2.775 s in full array mode, vs. 23.889 s for SLOWR1 and 22.20 s for FASTGRPAVG8.
+The FASTR1 mode offers finer time sampling that allows better characterization of detector effects and more samples for cosmic ray correction.
+Compared to SLOWR1 and FASTGRPAVG8, in the FASTR1 mode there is approximately a factor of 9 and 8 less time lost in case of a cosmic ray hit, respectively.

 - SLOWR1 mode provides about 9 times less data volume.
-SLOWR1 is recommended when the desired SNR needs more than 180 groups/int in FASTR1 to reduce data volume.
+SLOWR1 is only recommended to mitigate data volume concerns encountered when using FASTR1.

-Programs should not have both readout patterns FASTR1 and SLOWR1 set in the same observation, for the same detector, if it can be avoided.
+Programs should not have both readout patterns FASTR1 and SLOWR1 set in the same observation, for the same detector.
 Changing between these patterns adds noise as there is a thermal difference between the two readout patterns, and the detectors need to settle after a switch.
-Having different readout modes for different detectors does not have the same issue, i.e. MRS can be set to SLOWR1, while simultaneous imaging is set to FASTR1.
+Having different readout modes for different detectors does not have the same issue, i.e., MRS can be set to SLOWR1, while simultaneous imaging is set to FASTR1.
+Note that there is no settling time required between FASTR1 and FASTGRPAVG8 because the latter is simply an onboard average of the former, so these two modes can be safely specified in the same observation.

 Background observations recommendations